Does Your AI Lawyer Have a Fool for a Client? A Double-Edged Sword: AI, Legal Advice, and the Risk of Going It Alone

 Using Artificial Intelligence (AI) for legal research and drafting can seem efficient, but for non-lawyers, it carries significant, often hidden, risks.
 The core issue is that AI interactions lack legal privilege, meaning anything you input or generate can become discoverable evidence against you in a lawsuit.
 This report explores these dangers, especially for disability, life, and Accidental Death & Dismemberment (AD&D) insurance claims under both ERISA and State Law.
 While AI offers tools, it cannot replace human legal judgment or the protection of an attorney.
 Unsupervised AI use by non-lawyers can lead to serious legal and financial problems, making caution and professional legal guidance essential.

 The point of this article is to inform you of risks.
-The benefits of AI, and there are plenty, may outweigh those risks—or can be fully mitigated.
+The benefits of AI—and there are plenty—may outweigh those risks or can be reduced with careful safeguards.

 Introduction: Why AI Isn’t Your Lawyer